 Top of the Rock sunset

 Why not end your NYC 3 day itinerary with a glorious sunset at the Top of the Rock?

-Be aware this is the most popular tome of the day to visit.
+Be aware sunset is the most popular time of the day to visit.
 So you’ll want to book your timed visit in advance.
 Lines will be long.